USAA Claim Denial Attorney

 USAA Adjusters Have Tricks to Limit Payouts

-In order to maximize profits, USAA claims adjusters will use several tricks to limit the amount they pay in a settlement.
+In order to maximize profits, USAA claims adjusters may use several tricks to limit the amount they pay in a settlement.
 Clients need to know that insurance adjusters are not their friends, though they will make you think as much.
 They want you to trust them into thinking they know what is best for your claim.
 They could gain your trust in order to get you to open up about information pertaining to who was at fault in the accident or to the severity of your injuries.

 USAA Delays Claims